Melatonin has an impressive resume. This hard-working hormone helps almost all the tissues and organs in your body do their jobs. (1)

 Additionally, melatonin supports regularity and steers you away from constipation and diarrhea.
 The hormone can nudge your gut motility in either direction, as needed.
 (13)

 Still, sometimes you may need extra support for gut health.
-If you’re struggling with constipation, intestinal-moving herbs may help.
+If you’re struggling with constipation, digestive herbs may help.

 Supports gut microbiome health

 Another important aspect of gut health is your microbiome.
 The trillions of bacteria and other microbes in your gut can affect digestive health, as well as your overall health.
 (14)

 Studies suggest that both melatonin and TUDCA support a healthy microbiome.
 They promote greater diversity of beneficial gut bacteria.
 (15, 16, 17)

 Melatonin also has antifungal actions in your gut, including against Candida albicans.
 Overgrowth of this yeast may be an underlying cause of many health issues.
 It promotes inflammation and can prevent cells from healing.
 (18, 19)